Fethard Lifeboat Station

-A station was re-established at Fethard, when an inshore lifeboat was placed there in 1996.
+A station was re-established at Fethard, when an Inshore lifeboat was placed there in 1996.
+The station currently operates a Inshore lifeboat, Naomh Dubhan (D-819), on station since 2018.

-First station
+History

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 On 15 December 1848, the Emalia was wrecked at Bannow Bay, County Wexford, whilst on passage from Istanbul to Liverpool.
 14 crew were lost, but four were saved, thanks to the actions of H.M.
 Coastguard boatman Robin Gleeson, who was later awarded the RNIPLS Silver Medal.

-Following this tragedy, the Rev. Perceval Banks Weldon, Rector of Fethard, made a request to the RNIPLS in 1849, for the placement of a lifeboat at Fethard, but the Institution was in a period of decline at that time, and funds were not available.
+Following this tragedy, the Rev. Percival Banks Weldon, Rector of Fethard, made a request to the RNIPLS in 1849, for the placement of a lifeboat at Fethard, but the Institution was in a period of decline at that time, and funds were not available.